 - Supplemental Insurance: There are a number of supplemental insurance programs that can be offered at group rates to employees for pennies on the dollar.
 Things like spousal life insurance, pet insurance, cancer care, and hospital cash plan can be valuable to employees who need this extra level of coverage.

 - Special Interest Clubs: Open up your company to area clubs that help teach employees important life skills.
-This can include public speaking clubs, weight loss support groups, craft circles, and even safety awareness clubs.
+This can include public speaking clubs, weight-loss support groups, craft circles, and even safety awareness clubs.

 - Financial Services and Banking: Many area financial institutions offer low-cost and free access to banking services.
 This can include mortgages, savings and checking accounts, and financial planning.
-You can even have an ATM set up in your company cafeteria to make it easier for employees to access fast cash for healthy lunch choices.
+You can even have an ATM installed in your company cafeteria to make it easier for employees to access fast cash for healthy lunch choices.

 - Generous Parental and Caregiver Leave: Give new parents and employees caring for adult children or aging parents the option to get more leave when they need it.
-Flexible working arrangements can also support this benefit, without cutting down on productivity.
+Flexible working arrangements can also support this benefit without cutting down on productivity.

 - Volunteer Time Exchange: Reward employees for giving back to the community.
 Let them exchange their volunteer service hours for paid time off.
 Give employees an opportunity to use payroll deductions to donate funds to their favorite causes, and offer to match them.

 - Team Bonding Events: Bonding can be as simple as a weekly basketball game held in the company parking lot or a team visit to a local museum during off-peak hours.
 Just have fun with it.

 - Free Desktop Music: Give employees access to streaming music and headphones right at their workstations.
 This low-cost perk can help employees focus and reduce stress.